On the super-Liouville equations on the sphere: Introduction

 The following two-dimensional Liouville-type equation

 which frequently appears in mathematics and physics, can be traced back to Liouville and Monge \cite{Cai_xiaohan,liouville1853equation}.
 On surfaces, it usually takes the form

 which arises in various problems, such as solving mean field equations or the problem of prescribed conformal Gaussian curvature on surfaces.
-These problems have been active areas of research in mathematical studies over the past decades.
-Among them, the most famous is the Nirenberg problem: given a function $K$ on the standard sphere $(\mathbb{S}^2,g_0)$, one seeks a metric within the pointwise conformal equivalence class of the metric $g_0$ (i.e., $g = e^{2u}g_0$, where $u$ is a smooth function on the sphere), such that the curvature related to $g$ is the given function $K$.
-Solving the Nirenberg problem essentially is equivalent to solving the following equation on the sphere $\left(\mathbb{S}^2,g_0 \right) $
+Foremost among these classical endeavors is the celebrated two-dimensional Nirenberg problem: given a function $K$ on the standard sphere $(\mathbb{S}^2,g_0)$, one seeks a metric within the pointwise conformal equivalence class of the metric $g_0$ (i.e., $g = e^{2u}g_0$, where $u$ is a smooth function on the sphere), such that the curvature related to $g$ is the given function $K$.
+Analytically, the Nirenberg problem is equivalent to finding a solution to the following equation on the sphere $\left(\mathbb{S}^2,g_0 \right) $

 where $ \Delta_{g_0} $ is the Laplace-Beltrami operator.
-This problem has been extensively studied over the past decades, as seen in \cite{MR1417436,MR1261723,MR1131392,changMR0908146,chang1988conformal,MR896027,MR1338474,MR339258}.
-As is widely known, the equation (\ref{Liouville}) is not solvable for some functions $K$.
+This problem has been a focal point of geometric analysis, as seen in \cite{MR1417436,MR1261723,MR1131392,changMR0908146,chang1988conformal,MR896027,MR1338474,MR339258}.
+As is well known, equation (\ref{Liouville}) is not solvable for some functions $K$.
 More specifically, Kazdan and Warner first proposed the following identity

 where ${x_j},j = 1,2,3$ are the coordinate functions of the standard embedding of the sphere into three-dimensional Euclidean space.
-A solution $u$ of the equation (\ref{Liouville}) needs to satisfy the identity (\ref{Kaz-War}).
+A solution $u$ of equation (\ref{Liouville}) needs to satisfy identity (\ref{Kaz-War}).
 However, for certain functions $K$, such as the coordinate functions $x_j$, this identity (\ref{Kaz-War}) is not satisfied.
 Later, Bourguignon and Ezin \cite{MR882712} generalized equation (\ref{Kaz-War}) to

 where $X$ is any conformal vector field on $\mathbb{S}^2$.
-In particular, Futaki extended equation (\ref{Kaz-War}) to a complex variable version in \cite{MR718940}.
+In particular, Futaki \cite{MR718940} extended identity (\ref{Kaz-War}) to a complex variable version.

-For the Nirenberg problem, Moser first provided a result of existence in \cite{MR339258} that if the function $K$ on the sphere is even, i.e.
+For the Nirenberg problem, The seminal work of Moser \cite{MR339258} provided an existence result that if the function $K$ on the sphere is even, i.e.

-then the equation (\ref{Liouville}) has a solution.
+then equation (\ref{Liouville}) has a solution.
 Moser used the maximization method for the functional